-Depending on the type of surface you climb on most often, it is important to choose the model that is best suited to your practice.
-There are different types of climbing: bouldering, cliffs, long routes, or indoor climbing.
+Depending on the surface you climb on most often, it's important to choose the model best suited to your climbing style.
+There are many different types of climbing: bouldering, cliff climbing, long routes and indoor climbing.

-The most important thing for the cliff is to isolate the profile on which you climb the most regularly.
-Indeed, for a given rating, the holds will not be at all the same on a vertical wall or on a big overhang.
+The most important thing for cliff climbing is to identify the profile you climb most regularly.
+Indeed, for a given rating, the holds will not be at all the same on a vertical wall as on a large overhang.

-To climb overhanging walls or surfaces with a good grip it is advisable to choose shoes with a softer sole.
-With their greater flexibility and sensitivity, they are ideal for ensuring more precise holds, but they are especially suitable for more experienced climbers whose feet are already used to supporting the weight of the body on a minimal part of it.
+For climbing overhanging walls or surfaces with good grip, it's advisable to opt for shoes with a softer sole.
+Characterized by greater flexibility and sensitivity, they are ideal for guaranteeing more precise holds, but are particularly suited to more experienced climbers whose feet are already used to supporting the weight of the body on a minimal part of it.

-For climbing long, vertical routes or routes with small, sharp points of support, we recommend shoes with a more rigid and comfortable sole, suitable for prolonged use and capable of supporting the weight of the climber even on very small supports.
+For climbing long, vertical routes or routes with small, sharp points of support, we recommend booties with a more rigid, comfortable sole, suitable for prolonged use and capable of supporting the climber's weight even on very small supports.

 |Overhanging walls or surfaces with good grip||Long vertical routes or routes with small, sharp points of support|

-All models are suitable for bouldering, but it all depends on your level and especially on the sites and styles you visit.
-On a granitic site, where there are a lot of rulers before you reach the final flats, a very rigid climbing shoe is strongly recommended, whereas on sandstone sites, where the holds are generally rounder, a softer shoe will allow you to go down lower on your heels and thus gain more grip to better fit the roundness of the sandstone.
+All models are suitable for bouldering, but of course it all depends on your level and, above all, on the sites and styles you visit.
+On granitic sites, where there are plenty of rulers before you reach the final flats, a very rigid climbing shoe is highly recommended, whereas on sandstone sites, where the holds are generally rounder, a softer shoe will enable you to descend lower on your heels and thus gain more grip to better match the roundness of the sandstone.

-To climb indoors, having surgically precise shoes is not necessarily mandatory.
-However, if you want to get out of your favorite gym from time to time to get some fresh air, then opt for a shoe that will offer more versatility and suit your outdoor desires.
+Surgically precise shoes are not necessarily essential for indoor climbing.
+On the other hand, if you occasionally want to get out of your favorite climbing gym for a breath of fresh air, then opt for booties that offer greater versatility and match your outdoor desires.

-It's true that depending on your level, your needs in terms of sensation or even your playing field, vary.
-The expectations between a beginner and an expert will not be the same.
+It's true that, depending on your level, your needs in terms of sensation or even your playground will vary.
+The expectations of a beginner are not the same as those of an expert.

 For beginners, opt for a shoe with maximum comfort.

-To know the ideal size, it is absolutely necessary not to have your foot in the shoe.
-Choose a flat or medium-cambered shoe, perfectly adapted to good holds on boulders and easy routes.
-Choose for example the Reflex V climbing shoe from Scarpa or the Tarantula from La Sportiva.
+To determine the ideal shoe size, it's essential not to have your foot in the shoe.
+Choose a flat or moderately arched shoe, perfectly suited to good holds on boulders and easy routes.
+Choose, for example, the Reflex V climbing shoe from Scarpa or the Tarantula from La Sportiva.

-To refine your sensations and perfect your movements, the shoe should be a little tighter.
-If you feel uncomfortable in a shoe that is too tight for your foot, choose a more classic shoe with less asymmetry and arching.
-Note that it is better to have a less technical shoe in the right size than a more technical shoe that is too big.
+To refine your sensations and perfect your movements, the boot should be a little tighter.
+If you feel uncomfortable in a boot whose shape is too restrictive for your foot, choose a more classic boot with less asymmetry and arching.
+Note that a less technical boot in the right size is better than a more technical boot that's too big.
 You risk losing precision and power.
-For example, choose the KUBO climbing shoe from La Sportiva.
+Choose La Sportiva's KUBO climbing shoe, for example.

-For the more experienced opt for more technical shoes.
+For more experienced climbers opt for more technical shoes.

-In general, the expert climber knows what he wants: velcro or laces, rigid or soft...
+In general, expert climbers know what they want: velcro or laces, rigid or flexible...

-Indeed, with time, you will know better your needs and the sensations you are looking for since you will have learned what kind of climber you are.
+Over time, you'll get to know your needs and the sensations you're looking for better, because you'll have learned what kind of climber you are.

 Your questions will then be much more focused on the pure technicality of the shoes.
-All you have to do is find your size and find out how the shoe moves when you use it.
+All that's left is to find your shoe size and find out how the liner moves in use.

 Our selection of technical shoes:

-How can I be sure of my size?
+How can I be sure of my shoe size?

-Keep in mind that when you try on a pair, your feet will swell in the evening or when it is hot.
-But the only real requirement is that your foot not float in the shoes.
-No need to take too small either.
-Also note that not all brands of climbing shoes fit the same way.
-For some, you will have to take your city size and for others three or four sizes smaller.
+Don't lose sight of the fact that, when you try on a pair, your feet will swell in the evening or when it's hot.
+But the only real requirement is that your foot doesn't float in them.
+There's no need to buy too small either.
+Note also that not all brands of climbing shoes fit the same way.
+For some, you'll need to take your city shoe size, and for others three or four sizes smaller.

 - Not too tightIf you choose a shoe with a rigid sole.
-The rigidity of the sole will guarantee optimal support.
+The rigidity of the sole will guarantee optimum support.

-- Smaller and tighter, in case you choose a liner with a softer sole, in order to obtain sufficient foot rigidity.
+- Smaller and more form-fitting, if you choose a liner with a softer sole, to achieve sufficient foot rigidity.

-Remember that a well-fitting liner does not leave the toes fully extended and completely envelops the foot without leaving a gap, resulting in a normal feeling of compression, but which should not be painful.
+Remember that a well-fitting liner doesn't leave the toes fully extended, but completely envelops the foot without leaving any gaps, resulting in a normal feeling of compression, but one that shouldn't be painful.

 Good to know

-- The morphology of your foot: the width of the sole of the foot is the first element to take into account
+- Your foot morphology: the width of the ball of the foot is the first element to take into account.

-- Your practice: your choice will vary according to the type of wall and the more or less intensive use.
-You will have to make your choice according to the thickness of the sole, the different degrees of rigidity and flexibility.
+- Your use: your choice will vary according to the type of wall and whether you use them more or less intensively.
+Your choice will depend on the thickness of the sole, and the different degrees of rigidity and flexibility.

 - Your level: your climbing level will also help you.
-Indeed, we recommend that a beginner use stiffer models that will help with practice and evolution.
+Beginners are advised to use stiffer models, which will help them practice and evolve.